Vyral/base-template/_posts/2020-11-06-why-is-united-way-so-important-to-the-carlisle-community.md

 <p style="text-align: center;"><em>United Way can help you give back to our community.
 Here’s how.</em></p>

-For my latest Brand Ambassador spotlight, I couldn’t be more excited to be at the United Way of Carlisle & Cumberland County and sitting down with Pat Bartoli and Adam Schaffer, co-chairs of the 2020-21 fundraising campaign.&nbsp;
+For today's video, I couldn’t be more excited to be at the United Way of Carlisle & Cumberland County and sitting down with Pat Bartoli and Adam Schaffer, co-chairs of the 2020-21 fundraising campaign.&nbsp;

 What does United Way do and why is it so important to the greater Carlisle area?
 In Adam’s words, **United Way addresses a lot of issues in our community—specifically, those that deal with the health, education, and financial stability of families.** They’re also a handy gateway for people who don’t know where to donate funds but want to help their community.
 You can donate at United Way, and they then vet 38 partner programs and 24 partner agencies to distribute those funds to.&nbsp;